 What should I bring?
 Shoes that can get wet and muddy if it rains.
 Slippers or socks since there are no shoes allowed inside.
 If you are interested in swimming or kayaking or just exploring the river bed, you will need shoes as the river bed is very rocky.
 Seasonal items - bathing suit and beach towel, or gloves and a favorite blanket or cozy sweater.
 Rain gear.
 Flashlight.
 Sweatshirt or something for the cooler evenings after dark.
 Your own pillow if you have a preference.
 Any of the art supplies you will need because supplies are between 1 and 2 hr drive - or ship to yourself at the camp.

-Join up to 5 designers or creatives interested in any or all of the following:
+Join up to 5 people interested in any or all of the following:

 narrative, story, non-linear narrative